8.70 INSPECTOR'S GUIDE ‑ ASPHALT PAVING & RESURFACING

 Additional Requirements for Interstate Projects

 Is the rolling pattern established by the test strip maintained and documented (Construction Manual 8.13)?
-Are HMA properties determined to be acceptable prior to proceeding?
+Are asphalt properties determined to be acceptable prior to proceeding?

 Do inside and outside shoulder tapers and maximum drop‑off comply with plan details?